OSharpe001/OSharpe001.github.io/README.md

 ## Stretch Goals

-1. **Mobile responsive design**

-2. **Redesign the "Start Game Page" to include a menu that includes a single-round option.**
+1. **Redesign the "Start Game Page" to include a menu that includes a single-round option.**

-3. **Redesign the "Start Game Page" to include a menu that has a name input ability to personalize the player's score box.**
+2. **Redesign the "Start Game Page" to include a menu that has a name input ability to personalize the player's score box.**

-4. **Redesign the "Start Game Page" (and game algorithm) to include a menu that has a single player option and format where the player has to "beat the clock".**
+3. **Redesign the "Start Game Page" (and game algorithm) to include a menu that has a single player option and format where the player has to "beat the clock".**

-5. **Redesign the "Start Game Page" (and game algorithm) to include a menu that has a "best of nine" mode where a player has to have 5 round-wins to win the tournament.**
+4. **Redesign the "Start Game Page" (and game algorithm) to include a menu that has a "best of nine" mode where a player has to have 5 round-wins to win the tournament.**

-6. **Redesign the "Start Game Page"  and game to add an "easy", "hard", and "extreme" mode, where there will be more or less cards to match between players (on single-player mode, the time to beat will be increased for more difficult levels).**
+5. **Redesign the "Start Game Page"  and game to add an "easy", "hard", and "extreme" mode, where there will be more or less cards to match between players (on single-player mode, the time to beat will be increased for more difficult levels).**